Welcome to Netdata! We're glad you're interested in our health monitoring and performance troubleshooting system.

 Because Netdata is entirely open-source software, you can use it free of charge, whether you want to monitor one or ten thousand systems!
 All our code is hosted on GitHub.

-This tutorial is designed to help you understand what Netdata is, what it's capable of, and how it'll help you make faster and more informed decisions about the health and performance of your systems and applications.
-If you're completely new to Netdata, or have never tried health monitoring/performance troubleshooting systems before, this tutorial is perfect for you.
+This guide is designed to help you understand what Netdata is, what it's capable of, and how it'll help you make faster and more informed decisions about the health and performance of your systems and applications.
+If you're completely new to Netdata, or have never tried health monitoring/performance troubleshooting systems before, this guide is perfect for you.

 If you have monitoring experience, or would rather get straight into configuring Netdata to your needs, you can jump straight into code and configurations with our getting started guide.

-This tutorial contains instructions for Netdata installed on a Linux system.
+This guide contains instructions for Netdata installed on a Linux system.
 Many of the instructions will work on other supported operating systems, like FreeBSD and macOS, but we can't make any guarantees.

 Where to go if you need help